3kh0/ext-remover/README.md

 **DO NOT UPDATE YOUR CHROMEBOOK!
 This exploit might have been patched, so do not update!**

+If you need any help, please go here: https://github.com/3kh0/ext-remover/discussions

 ## Instructions

 Here are the instructions to using this exploit!
 There are two ways, using the GUI and using the ids, the GUI method is better